Top

 Why Remove Solder From Copper Pipe?

-There are a few reasons why you might need to remove solder from copper pipe.
+You might need to remove solder from copper pipe for a few reasons.
 Maybe you're replacing an old section of pipe and need to remove the old solder before adding new solder.
-Or, perhaps you accidentally soldered two pieces of pipe together and need to start over.
+Or, you accidentally soldered two pieces of pipe together and need to start over.

 A leaky pipe can also be a good reason to remove solder.
-If you have a small leak in your copper piping, it might be easier to remove the old solder and apply new solder rather than trying to repair the leak.
+If you have a small leak in your copper piping, removing the old solder and applying a new one rather than trying to repair the leak might be easier.
 This method is not always successful, but it's worth a try if you're struggling to fix a leaky pipe.

-Removing solder from copper pipe is not a difficult task, but it does require some care and attention.
-Be sure to follow the steps below carefully in order to avoid damaging your pipes.
+Removing solder from a copper pipe is not difficult, but it does require some care and attention.
+Be sure to follow the steps below carefully to avoid damaging your pipes.

 What You'll Need